Forms and Guides

 This procedure addresses the following topics: Travel authorization, allowable expenses, and expense reimbursement.

-• If the grant requires pre-approval of travel.
+• If the grant requires pre-approval of travel, or travel is not budgeted in your project.
 Please check with your Post-Award Analyst (liaison) if you have any questions.

 International Travel, Foreign Travel Insurance, and High Risk Travel

 TUC follows the CSUN policy regarding international and high risk travel.
 The policy can be found at http://www.csun.edu/travel/risktravel.
 All forms and procedures noted at this link apply to international and/or high risk travel being reimbursed through funds held at TUC whether related to a grant or contract or TUC company business.
 Travel authorization is required for all international trips.

 Additionally, a Chancellor's Office memo (RM 2011-03) dated 3/7/11 requires all CSU employees traveling internationally on university business to obtain foreign travel insurance through the CSU's recognized carrier.
 Prior to submitting a travel authorization for international travel, the traveler should complete an application through “myCSUNglobe” at https://mycsunglobe.csun.edu/.

 Please refer to the CSUN University Travel page for more information regarding international and high-risk travel: https://www.csun.edu/travel/risktravel.
 Questions about the University travel policy as it affects faculty can be directed to firstname.lastname@example.org.

 Note: TUC does not provide for any additional coverage of health care costs during travel.
 Before going on an international trip, please check with your health care provider if you will be covered in the country(ies) of your destination.

 Expenses incurred while traveling on a sponsored project are reimbursed based on their relevance to the project, reasonableness, allowability, and available budget.
 Proper supporting documentation is required, and TUC may deny a request if the traveler is unable to provide proper documentation.